 Canned tuna does contain mercury, but the amounts are small enough that the American Pregnancy Association recommends eating it in moderation, about once per month.

-Pregnant women should also avoid raw seafood, including sushi, raw oysters, scallops, and clams.
+Pregnant women should also avoid raw and undercooked seafood, including sushi, raw oysters, scallops, and clams.
 Instead of your usual spicy tuna roll, opt for a cooked roll like shrimp tempura.
 Smoked salmon, lox or nova, should also be avoided.

 Vegetables: Raw Sprouts